-Ob/Gyn Fellowship Program
+Ob/Gyn Fellowship Programs

 With programs in all the subspecialties of obstetrics and gynecology, UT Southwestern’s Department of Obstetrics and Gynecology trains fellows to be future academic leaders.
 We offer American Board of Obstetrics and Gynecology (ABOG)-approved fellowships in Gynecologic Oncology, Maternal-Fetal Medicine, and Reproductive Endocrinology and Infertility; as well as an ACGME-accredited fellowship in Female Pelvic Medicine and Reconstructive Surgery.
 Our fellows receive extensive training in patient care, as well as basic and clinical research, and also have the opportunity to teach residents and medical students.

-General Information for ABOG Fellows
+General Information for Clinical Fellows

 Each subspecialty has its own application deadlines and requirements.
 Please refer to the application information outlined on the individual web page describing your subspecialty of interest.